 But tailgating is dangerous.
-When you tailgate another vehicle, you are risking yourself to potentially crashing into it especially when the other vehicle suddenly stops.
-This is very easy to lead to a car accident.
+When you tailgate another vehicle, you are risking yourself potentially crashing into it especially when the other vehicle suddenly stops.
+This is very easy to leads to a car accident.

 To avoid tailgating, it is recommended that you drive at a safe distance.
 Follow the 3-second rule; meaning there should be at least 3 seconds of space between your car and the vehicle you are trailing.

 You may also increase this to 4 seconds, especially if the road conditions are bad or if it is too dark.

 Those are the 5 bad driving habits that are ruining your vehicle now.
 Avoid them and you can increase the chances of your vehicle lasting for a long time.